US carriers forgiving late payments, continue to bolster benefits during coronavirus fallout

 For billing cycles on and after April 1, Google Fi raised monthly high-speed data allowances for all customers up to 30GB.
 Users can pay $10 per gigabyte after that to avoid throttled speeds.
 The virtual carrier is also waiving late fees on Device Protection insurance payments.

 On March 27, U.S. Cellular gave Unlimited Everyday and Even Better Plan customers an extra 15GB of hotspot data.
-This offer is good through the end of May.
+The offer was originally intended to last through the end of May, but on April 24, the company opted to keep giving the extra data through July 31.
+Also on April 24, the carrier scrapped data caps for customers of its in-home Wi-Fi service until July 31.

 We'll keep this article updated with new developments as they're announced.